 Woodard designs its outdoor lighting to complement multiple collections from its casual furnishings line.

 Patio Living Concepts leaders also see the addition of LED technology as good for the entire industry.
 "A big area that can fuel a lot of our growth for the next season will be in the new technology being used in lamps," Klaus said.
 "We will be showing new technology in the fall market in typical lamp designs that could revolutionize the industry."
 The manufacturer also plans to introduce more umbrella lamps as well as remote controlled and multicolored lighting options.

 Selling the glow

 Although some forms of outdoor illumination are geared to landscapers and contractors, options abound for the casual retailer as manufacturers recognize the potential of the marketplace.

-"We sell a variety of retail distribution channels, but the casual furnishings retailers are the people who have the expertise about everything for the outdoor environment," Pape said.
-"They can create vignettes and are involved in the category year-round.
-They are the pros."
+"We sell a variety of retail distribution channels, but the casual furnishings retailers are the people who have the expertise about

 With attractive designs and without large demands on space and training, the opportunities created by outdoor lighting are likewise being appreciated by casual and counter-seasonal retailers.
 "The outdoor lamps we carry are so pretty, I honestly don't know if they are being used indoors or out," said Partha Daughtridge, interior designer and owner of Patio and Hearth Shop in Greenville, N.C.
 "Our business began with the gas business and gas lanterns, and we have been able to expand from there."
 With limited floor space, Daughtridge's store incorporates outdoor lighting displays of both portable and contractor-installed options.